Alice Brooks MEng Electronic Engineering 2018

 "I decided to study at the University of Southampton for lots of reasons; the university has world class ranking for Electronic and Electrical engineering, the facilities available to students of all years are phenomenal and there is a wide range of optional modules in the third and fourth year, so it made my choice easy!

-The workload of my course is challenging but rewarding.
-We covered so much material in the first year - I am amazed when I look back and reflect on how much I have accomplished!
+The workload of my course was challenging but rewarding.
+We covered so much material in the first year - I am amazed when I look back and reflect on how much I accomplished!

 "The learning environment is modern, light and spacious making it easy to work on both individual projects and in a group.
 The equipment in the labs is all cutting edge and there is plenty of room to do large-scale practical work.
 The computer labs are very relaxed and friendly; in my first year they were a good place to get to know each other and I found the communal screens for sharing information and practising presentations really useful when collaborating on coursework.
 You can also get support from second year students who are often happy to help!